-In addition to soft proofing, ON1 Effects 2021 offers a few other previewing options, which can be found Preview Option section at the bottom of the main window.
-With these options, you can compare the before and after views of a for adjusting the preview magnification, turning compare (before/after) view on or off, viewing the current mask, turning soft proofing on or off, and for viewing the original photo, with all edits removed.
+In addition to soft proofing, ON1 Effects 2022 offers a few other previewing options, which can be found Preview Option section at the bottom of the main window.
+With these options, you can compare the before and after views of a viewing the original photo, with all edits removed.